-25 2.8 Accounting rate: The rate agreed between administrations* in a given relation that is used for the establishment of international accounts.
+25 2.8 Termination rate: Rate corresponding to the remuneration of the use of an Operating Agency’s network to complete international traffic on its network, or third party’s network.

 Reasons: Reflects the current situation where the Termination Rate is the prevailing practice to charge terminating traffic.